 A safe deposit box is an individually stored container held within a high secure safe or vault which is only accessible to the key holder.
 A safe deposit box, sometimes called a safe deposit locker, is used to store valuable possessions that an individual may not wish to store at home or at their place of work.
 The renter agrees to pay an annual fee for using the box, which can only be opened by combining the use of an assigned key, a personal identification number (PIN) and biometric security.

 If you are concerned about the security of your valuables at home or in the workplace, you should consider renting a safe deposit box.
-With over 7,300 household and business thefts occurring last year according to Annual Crime figures from Merseyside Police, Nottingham Vaults can offer true security and peace of mind.
+With household and business thefts rising each year according to Annual Crime figures, Nottingham Vaults can offer true security and peace of mind.
 The installation of home security provides only limited protection, since owners can be forced to open safes under threat of physical violence.
 In addition, your home contents insurance costs should be reduced by the use of a safe deposit box.